 First Application Review

 Applications will be received and reviewed by DCR for completeness.
-Complete applications will be forwarded to an interagency task force of subject matter experts for review and scoring.
+Complete applications will be forwarded to an interagency task force of subject-matter experts for review and scoring.

 Second Application Review

 Following completion of the first review, the interagency task force will rank the projects and consider geographic distribution, percentage of projects with public access, and those being placed under easement.